aclark4life/blog-2020/doc/2007/03/16/first-post/index.rst

 - I want to interact with other Plone users.
 - I want to use new technology.

 To that end, this post is about my `build tools <http://svn.plone.org/svn/collective/newzope>`_.
-But first, I'll note the current likely better alternatives:
+But first I'll note the current, likely better, alternatives:

 - `Buildout <http://www.buildout.org>`_
 - `Buildit <https://agendaless.com/software/Members/chrism/software/buildit/>`_